-Any information to be provided at the hearing must be submitted in advance to OSC, including (1) copies of documents and other evidence and (2) lists of the names of witness who will be called with a brief description of the subject of each witness's testimony.
+Any information to be provided at the hearing must be submitted in advance to OSRR, including:

-B. Deadline for submission
+- a.
+Copies of documents and other evidence and - b.
+Lists of the names of witnesses who will be called with a brief description of the subject of each witness's testimony. - B. Deadline for submission

-The accused student and reporting party will each submit copies of their documents and witness lists at least two days before the hearing so that Student Conduct may make copies for the panel.
+The accused student and reporting party will each submit copies of their documents and witness lists at least two days before the hearing so that Student Rights and Responsibilities may make copies for the panel.
 Anything submitted after this deadline will be considered as evidence only with the approval of the chair and the agreement of both parties.